 Low Effort/No Detail

-It was depressingly common to see people submit a few very high level lines of text in the abstract, without any further explanatory notes.
-We get it, everyone’s a busy professional with a lot going on, and writing a submission up in depth takes a lot of time.
-However, as a reviewer, this leaves me with three concerns:
+It was depressingly common to see people submit a few, very high level lines of text in the abstract.
+As a reviewer, this leaves me with four problems:

-- There’s not enough detail for me to understand what you want to talk about, and whether that’s a good fit for the event.
+• There’s not enough detail to know what you want to talk about, and whether that’s a good fit for the event.

-- I don’t know if the content will be at a level that is appropriate for our audience, or whether they’ll find it interesting.
+• I don’t know if the content is at a level that is appropriate for our experienced audience.

 Smells Like a Sales Pitch

 Many organisations have a vested financial interest in their staff speaking at events.
 This is often for brand building and showing off what they’re capable of to potential buyers.
 This is fine, and well understood by reviewers.
-What no one wants to see, at a practitioner-focused event, is a sales pitch.
-What do I mean by a sales pitch?
-If you’re talking about organisations solving a problem by paying for your company’s offerings, it’s a sales pitch.
+What no one wants, at a practitioner-focused event, is sales pitches.

-- If you’re talking about tools you want to show off, make it clear that they’re free/OSS
+• If you’re talking about tools you want to show off, make it clear that they’re free/OSS if they are

 No New Content